Austria in the Eurovision Song Contest 2023

-Austria is set to participate in the Eurovision Song Contest 2023 in Liverpool, United Kingdom, having internally selected Teya and Salena to represent the country with the song "Who the Hell Is Edgar?".
-Teya and Salena were announced as the Austrian entrants to the contest on 31 January 2023, while their song was presented to the public on 8 March 2023.
+Austria was represented at the Eurovision Song Contest 2023 with the song "Who the Hell Is Edgar?", written by Teodora Špirić, Selina-Maria Edbauer, Ronald Janeček, and Pele Loriano, and performed by Špirić and Edbauer themselves under their stage names Teya and Salena.
+The Austrian participating broadcaster Österreichischer Rundfunk (ORF) internally selected its entry for the contest.
+Teya and Salena were announced as the Austrian representatives on 31 January 2023, while their song was presented to the public on 8 March 2023.